-The Company's revenue continues to track at the high end of its prior \$6.5 million to \$7.0 million guidance range (which would be 60% year-over-year growth).
-As discussed in prior quarters, the Company has opted to take a conservative approach in its public projections, due to quarterly fluctuations in professional services revenue such as the one experienced in 2Q Fiscal 2023.
+The Company's revenue is tracking towards the mid to high end of its prior \$6.5 million to \$7.0 million guidance range (which would be 60% year-over-year growth).
+As discussed in prior quarters, the Company has opted to take a conservative approach in its public projections, due to quarterly fluctuations in professional services revenue experienced the last two quarters.
 As evidenced by announcements in the quarter, the Company continues to execute on its "land and expand" strategy, as over 95% of the incremental growth in this guidance is expected from recurring license revenue.
-The Company has already seen and expects further conversion of new deals in our sales pipeline, which would be incremental to the initial guidance, though the timing of those new licenses might fluctuate as we approach calendar year-end.
+Despite witnessing some revenue contracts expected in late Q3 Fiscal 2023 being deferred into Q4 Fiscal 2023, the Company expects momentum on the conversion of new deals in our sales pipeline to pick back up.

-Based on management's projections and market conditions, the Company continues to project that it has sufficient funds and resources that it does not need to raise additional equity to achieve its guidance.
+Based on management's projections and market conditions, the Company continues to project that it has sufficient funds and resources such that it does not need to raise additional equity to achieve its current guidance, though the Company believes it could grow faster with additional growth equity.

-Since the Company implemented its SaaS business model in 2018, total revenue from new contracts signed since 2018 comprised approximately 84% of total revenue in Q2 Fiscal 2023, compared to 65% in the prior year, expanding at a 42% compound annual growth rate ("CAGR").
-More importantly, recurring revenue from new SaaS licenses signed since 2018 has grown at a 54% CAGR.
+Since the Company implemented its SaaS business model in 2018, total revenue from new contracts signed since 2018 comprised approximately 87% of total revenue in Q3 Fiscal 2023, compared to 78% in the prior year, expanding at a 42% compound annual growth rate ("CAGR") over the last three years.
+More importantly, recurring revenue from new SaaS licenses (signed since 2018) has grown at a 55% CAGR over the last years.